-(k) Trade and other receivables
+(I) Trade and other receivables

-A receivable is recognised when the Group has an unconditional right to receive consideration.
-A right to receive consideration is unconditional if only the passage of time is required before payment of that consideration is due.
-If revenue has been recognised before the Group has an unconditional right to receive consideration, the amount is presented as a contract asset (see Note 2(j)).
+A receivable is recognised when the Group has an unconditional right to receive consideration and only the passage of time is required before payment of that consideration is due.

 Trade receivables that do not contain a significant financing component are initially measured at their transaction price.
 Trade receivables that contain a significant financing component and other receivables are initially measured at fair value plus transaction costs.
-All receivables are subsequently stated at amortised cost, using the effective interest method, and including an allowance for credit loss (see Note 2(h)(i)).
+All receivables are subsequently stated at amortised cost (see Note 2(i)(i)).